RobertKozak/MonoMobile.Views/README.markdown

 and in the setter of your properties you call NotifyPropertyChanged().

-ViewModels and Views in MonoTouch.MVVM all derive from PropertyNotifier which has two methods to help with this: Set() and Get().
+ViewModels and Views in MonoMobile.MVVM all derive from PropertyNotifier which has two methods to help with this: Set() and Get().

 	public string FirstName